Cyberistic/Kuwait-University-Computer-Engineering-Masters-Prep-2025/1 - Data Structures and Algorithms/30 - Sorting.md

 ```

 > [!note] Stable vs Unstable Sort
-> A sorting algorithm is stable if it preserves the relative order of equal elements.
+> A sorting algorithm is stable if it preserves the relative order of equal elements. meaning that if two elements are equal, their order in the sorted array will be the same as in the original array.
+> For example: let's say we have the following:
+>
+> ```ts
+> const arr = [
+>   { IQ: 60, name: "Mahdi" },
+>   { IQ: 130, name: "Asmaa" },
+>   { IQ: 130, name: "Taleb" },
+>   { IQ: 90, name: "Abdo" }
+> ];
+> ```
+>
+> If we sort this array by IQ, a stable sort would keep "Asmaa" before "Taleb" in the sorted array.
+While an unstable sort could change their order.
 >
 > - Stable: Bubble Sort, Insertion Sort, Merge Sort
 > - Unstable: Quick Sort, Heap Sort